itsjoshuagraves/digitalgarden/content/_index.md

 ## What's new?
 On `September 24, 2023` I made some updates to my [design philosophy](/philosophy).

-On `September 10, 2023` I launched a new project, [The Nevermore](https://nevermore.rip).
-It's dedicated to the works of Edgar Allan Poe and is focused on giving readers a beautiful experience while reading.
+On `September 10, 2023` I launched [The Nevermore](https://nevermore.rip), dedicated to the works of Edgar Allan Poe!
+It's goal is to give people a beautiful reading experience.
 Hope you'll enjoy!

 On `August 31, 2023` I posted a guide in Tinkering about how I [modified a kegerator](/tinkering/sparkling-water/) to make sparkling mineral water.